mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 Whenever we make a new connection or open a stream, the JVM allocates memory for these resources.
 A few examples of this include database connections, input streams, and session objects.
 Forgetting to close these resources can block the memory, thus keeping them out of the reach of the GC.
 This can even happen in case of an exception that prevents the program execution from reaching the statement that's handling the code to close these resources.
-In either case, the open connection left from the resources consumes memory, and if we don't deal with them, they can deteriorate performance, and even result in an OutOfMemoryError.
+Either way, open connections left over from resources consume memory, and if we don't deal with them, they can degrade performance and even result in an OutOfMemoryError.

 >How to Prevent It?